Welcome to the Allegheny Valley School District Special Education Department

 students in accordance with state and federal law and the District's student records policy.

 The Special Education Process includes the development of an Evaluation Report (ER) and an Individualized Education Program (IEP).
-The IEP
+The IEP team

-through district, intermediate unit, private and approved private school programs.
+district, intermediate unit, private and approved private school programs.